Androsv96/lintech/README.md

 where the `##` must be replaced for database's credentials.

+## Test app

+To test the app, you must run this command: `npm run test`.

 ## Run app

 To run the application on local, you must run this command: `npm run node`.
 This will create the database and tables if they do not exist.